-- Hayling Island does not benefit from a train station.
-The nearest station is Havant Rail Station 7 kilometres north from the site, which can be accessed via the 30/31 bus service or an approx. 30-minute cycle journey with the Hayling Billy Trail directly linking to Havant Rail Station. - 7.28 In accessibility terms, the site is considered to be in a sustainable location, and has realistic alternatives to the use of the car, which weighs in support of the scheme.
+- service or an approx. 30-minute cycle journey with the Hayling Billy Trail directly linking to Hayant Rail Station. - 7.28 In accessibility terms, the site is considered to be in a sustainable location, and has realistic alternatives to the use of the car, which weighs in support of the scheme.